Lord Muruga and the Granny, Avvaiyar

 On the way, she occurred to pass a thick forest where she found it really hard to walk on the rough way.
 As she had actually been walking from the morning, she was incredibly weary and famished.

 She had no meals.
-So, she looked occasionally for any type of trees which bear edible fruits or roots.
+So, she looked occasionally for any type of tree which bears edible fruits or roots.

 The Tree with fruits and a…

-At a brief distance, she discovered a Jambu tree which bore a lot of sweet Jambu fruits on its branches.
+At a brief distance, she discovered a Jambu tree that bore a lot of sweet Jambu fruits (Rose Apple) on its branches.

 The fruits looked ripe and yummy as well as Avvaiyar wished to eat some fruits.
 Yet, as the tree was really high, the old granny might not climb up the tree to collect the fruits.